KJaneD/KJaneD.github.io/README.md

 Currently I am a National Science Foundation Graduate Research Fellow, and my research is focused on improving our understanding of pathogen persistnece in surface waters to better inform decision makers in the fields of water treatment and management.

 ## What is QMRA?
 The QMRA framework uses mathematical modeling to characterize the risk associated with microbial contaminants in environmental matrices.
 The [QMRA Wiki](http://qmrawiki.org/) is a great resource to learn about the different components of a QMRA, to access peer-reviewed dose response models, and to explore different case studies.
 I attended the QMRA Institute in 2018 and have continued to apply that knowledge to better understand pathogen-related risks in surface and drinking waters.
-The next institute is planned for this upcoming July: https://events.anr.msu.edu/QMRAIV2022/
+The next institute is planned for this upcoming July- [QMRA IV](https://events.anr.msu.edu/QMRAIV2022/).

 ## Professional Memberships
 I am a member of the Society for Risk Analysis and the Water Environment Federation.